-ZBrain - Build ChatGPT apps with private data in minutes | Product Hunt
+ZBrain - Build ChatGPT Apps With Private Data in Minutes | Product Hunt

 Stats

-ZBrain is an enterprise-ready generative AI platform that offers an intuitive interface for building custom ChatGPT experiences.
+ZBrain is an enterprise-ready generative AI platform that empowers users to create ChatGPT-like applications with private data in minutes.

 Launched in